syncfusion-content/winui-docs/winui/Radial-Gauge/marker-pointer.md

 documentation: ug
 ---

-# Marker Pointer in WinUI Radial Gauge
+# Shape Pointer in WinUI Radial Gauge

-Indicate current values by using different types of marker pointers.
-You can change the marker type using the [`MarkerType`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.MarkerPointer.html#Syncfusion_UI_Xaml_Gauges_MarkerPointer_MarkerType) property.
+The `ShapePointer` in `SfRadialGauge` allows you to use any build-in shapes (`ShapeType`) as a pointer to mark a specified value.
+The default `ShapeType` of the ShapePointer is InvertedTriangle.

 {% tabs %}